-History buffs and nature lovers alike will want to check out this hike in western Massachusetts.
+History buffs and nature lovers alike will want to check out this unique hike in Massachusetts.
 The Bernard Farm trail in Mount Greylock State Reservation will take you through a beautiful forest and right past the wreckage of a real plane crash.
-Keep reading to find out more about how you can experience this unique hike for yourself.
+Keep reading to find out more about how you can experience the Mount Greylock plane crash for yourself.

 Incredibly, the 1988 plane crash is only one of several that have occurred on Mount Greylock.

 For more information about the Bernard Farm Trail, including the location of the trailhead and reviews by other hikers, check out the hike’s listing on the Bernard Farm Trail page on the AllTrails website.

 There are plenty more hikes in the area, and you can get more information by visiting AllTrails+.

 Have you ever taken this hike?
 Would you agree that this is one of the most fascinating places to go hiking in Massachusetts?